Physical Therapy Guide to Knee Pain

-Knee pain can occur suddenly for no apparent reason or develop slowly, as the result of repetitive trauma.
-Knee pain occurs in different parts of the knee, depending on what structures in the knee are involved.
-Below is a general breakdown of the areas in which knee pain may occur and the structures of the knee that may be involved:
+Knee pain can occur suddenly for no apparent reason.
+It also can develop slowly, as a result of repeated trauma.
+Knee pain occurs in different parts of the knee.
+Below is an overview of the types of knee pain, and the areas in which they may occur:

-- Anterior knee pain, also referred to as patellofemoral pain, is pain around the kneecap (patella) in front of the knee, caused when the kneecap shifts out of position.
-This condition commonly affects younger females, and may be due to overuse injury.
-Pain often occurs when performing activities like squats or stair-climbing.
+- Anterior knee pain.
+This condition is also called patellofemoral (or kneecap) pain.
+Pain is felt around the kneecap (patella) at the front of the knee.
+This type of knee pain is caused when the kneecap shifts out of position.
+Kneecap pain commonly affects younger females, such as athletes, and may be due to repeated movements or overuse.
+Pain often occurs when performing activities like squatting, walking uphill, or climbing stairs.

-- Lateral knee pain is pain that occurs on the outside of the knee.
-It is a type of overuse injury that commonly occurs in runners when the tendon called the iliotibial band (ITB) becomes irritated.
-Pain is often felt when performing activities such as climbing stairs, or when walking or running.
+- Lateral knee pain.
+This pain occurs on the outside of the knee.
+It is a type of overuse injury common in runners.
+It happens when the tendon called the iliotibial band becomes irritated.
+Pain is often felt when performing activities such as climbing stairs, walking, or running.

-- Medial knee pain is pain that occurs along the inside of the knee when the MCL or the medial meniscus become irritated due to direct injury or overuse.
-Pain is felt when squatting, walking up or down an incline, or going down stairs.
+- Medial knee pain.
+This pain occurs along the inside of the knee.
+It develops when the MCL becomes irritated due to direct injury or overuse.
+You may feel pain when squatting, walking up or down a hill or ramp, or going down stairs.

-- Pain caused by a ligament tear may result from a direct blow to the knee, or when twisting or pivoting the knee while the foot is planted on the ground.
-Immediate pain and swelling usually occur, and the knee may feel unstable — like it will "give out"— when an individual attempts to put weight on the involved leg.
+- Pain caused by a ligament tear.
+This type of pain may result from a direct blow to the knee.
+It also can occur if you twist or pivot your knee while your foot is planted on the ground.
+Instant pain and swelling usually occur.
+The knee may feel unstable — like it will give out — when you try to put weight on your leg.

 How Is It Diagnosed?

-- Limited range of motion in the knee.
+- Limited range of motion in your knee.

-- Pain in the knee with certain movements.
+- Pain in your knee with specific movements.